alanesq/CameraWifiMotion/readme.txt

                                 /imagedata - show raw block data
-                                /ota - update firmware (requires password entered first) /img - just display a plain jpg defaults to the live greyscale image or stored images selected with /img?pic=x
+                                /ota - update firmware (requires password entered first) /img - just display a plain jpg defaults to the live greyscale image
+                                       you can select stored images with /img?pic=x   where x is in the range 1 to 10 (add 100 to x to display the greyscale images)